laravel-shift/blueprint-docs/source/docs/model-relationships.md

 ## Model Relationships {#model-relationships}
 Blueprint also allows you to define many of the relationships available within Laravel, including: `belongsTo`, `hasOne`, `hasMany`, and `belongsToMany`.

-In fact, the `belongsTo` relationship is automatically generated for any column defined with the `id` column type.
+In fact, the `belongsTo` relationship is automatically generated for any column defined with the `id` column type or `foreign` attribute.
+While you may define the `belongsTo` relationship explicitly, it is not necessary.
+Simply defining the foreign key column or the `belongsTo` relationship is enough for Blueprint to automatically generate the correct columns and code.

 To define one of the additional relationships, you may add a `relationships` section to your model definition.
 Within this section, you specify the relationship type followed by a comma separated list of model names.